RedHat-UX/red-hat-design-system/docs/patterns/logo-wall/index.md

 ## When to use

-  - Use a logo wall pattern when you need to display multiple logos in a group.
+Use a logo wall pattern when you need to display multiple logos in a group.

-## Responsive sizing

-Each logo is in a container.
-The size of each container and logo is determined by the designer but should abide by best practices.
-Designers should ensure that all logos are of a similar size and proportionate to each other.
-Logos are centered vertically and horizontally within the container.

-Bordered:
-  - Logo sizes may decrease on smaller screens, however the container will retain 16px padding on all sides.
-Logos are horizontally and vertically aligned.

-Borderless:
-  - Logo sizes may decrease on smaller screens.
-Logo containers can adjust margins and padding for smaller screens.
-Logos are horizontally and vertically aligned.

 {% include 'partials/component/feedback.html' %}